Health officials in Denton County reported two new cases of COVID-19 in Frisco over the weekend of May 16-17.

 The new cases bring the city's total to 150 confirmed cases, though 117 Frisco residents have recovered.
 Of the total cases in Frisco, 89 are from Collin County, and 61 are from Denton County.

-Collin County health officials confirmed 34 new cases of coronavirus over the weekend, including 19 on May 30 and 15 on May 31.
+Collin County health officials confirmed 20 new cases of coronavirus over the weekend, including eight on May 16 and 12 on May 17.

-Of the total confirmed cases in Collin County, 922 residents have recovered from the virus, and 34 have died.
-There were 16 residents hospitalized with coronavirus as of May 31, officials said.
+Of the total confirmed cases in Collin County, 695 residents have recovered from the virus, and 31 have died.
+There are currently 12 residents hospitalized with coronavirus, officials said.

 The new cases in Collin and Denton counties were reported through Frisco's Public Health Awareness dashboard, which provides a graphical representation of coronavirus data for the city.
 The digital tool also serves as a gateway to dashboards provided by Collin and Denton counties as well as one from Texas Health and Human Services.